BIDS-numpy/numpy-paper/letters/editor-response.md

 > Julia, and LLVM, will invent and determine the viability of new
 > concepts and data structures.

-They suggest that code should not have to be rewritten for new hardware;
-we would be delighted if modern compilers eventually allowed us to do so.
+They suggest that code should not have to be rewritten for new hardware; that would be ideal, and we would be delighted if modern compilers eventually allowed us to do so.

 ### Referee 2